top of page

 Build Business Continuity Plans

 Have clear procedures for how teams communicate and operate during service disruptions.
+This ensures that everyone knows their roles and responsibilities when an outage occurs.

 Implement Redundancy

 Secondary email systems, backup communication tools, and offline access to critical documents can keep operations moving.
+This redundancy can be a lifesaver during unexpected outages.

 Monitor Cloud Services